Wazhee/Multiple-Sclerosis-Lesion-Tracking-with-Deep-Learning/README.md

 # Multiple-Sclerosis-Lesion-Tracking-with-Deep-Learning
 A Comparitive Analysis of Deep Learning and Generative Approaches to tracking MS lesions in Brain MR Images
 <br>
-More ode will be available when findings have been published
+More code will be available when findings have been published

 ## Citation